-Lymphovascular invasion identifies the presence or absence of tumor cells within blood vessels, lymphatic channels (not lymph nodes) or surrounding tissue within the primary tumor as noted microscopically by the pathologist.
+The Lymphovascular Invasion data item identifies the presence or absence of tumor cells within blood vessels, lymphatic channels (not lymph nodes) or surrounding tissue within the primary tumor as noted microscopically by the pathologist.
 Lymphovascular invasion (LVI) includes lymphatic, vascular, and lympho-vascular invasion is an indicator of prognosis.

-- Lymphovascular Invasion status is required by the CCR for all sites when available. - LVI is required by the CCR for primary sites penis (C600; C608-C609) and testis (C620-C621) for cases diagnosed 1/1/2010 and forward. - Code from pathology report(s).
+- Lymphovascular invasion status is required by the CCR for all sites when available. - LVI is required by the CCR for primary sites penis (C600; C608-C609) and testis (C620-C621) for cases diagnosed 1/1/2010 and forward. - Code from pathology report(s).
 If not available, code the absence or presence of lymphovascular invasion as described in the medical record. - The primary source of this information is the College of American Pathologists (CAP) synoptic report or checklist.
 If the CAP is not available, code this data item from the pathology report or a physician's statement within the medical record, in that order of priority. - Code 0, 2, 3, 4, or 9 in lymphovascular invasion for the following Schema IDs - 00730 Thyroid - 00740 Thyroid Medullary - 00760 Adrenal Gland - Perineural invasion is not coded in this data item. - Use the pathology report for any specimen (biopsy or resection) from the primary tumor. - Use the table below for cases treated with neoadjuvant (preoperative) therapy.
 Code LVI based on the medical record when medical record conflicts with this table.

-LVI on pathology report PRIOR to neoadjuvant therapy

-- 0 Not present/Not identified

-- 0 Not present/Not identified

-- 0 Not present/Not identified

-- 1 Present/Identified

-- 1 Present/Identified

-- 1 Present/Identified

-- 9 Unknown/Indeterminate

-- 9 Unknown/Indeterminate

-- 9 Unknown/Indeterminate
+LVI on pathology report PRIOR to neoadjuvant therapy LVI on pathology report AFTER neoadjuvant therapy Code LVI to: 0 - Not present/Not identified 0 - Not present/Not identified 0 - Not present/Not identified 0 - Not present/Not identified 1 - Present/Identified 1 - Present/Identified 0 - Not present/Not identified 9 - Unknown/Indeterminate 9 - Unknown/Indeterminate 1 - Present/Identified 0 - Not present/Not identified 1 - Present/Identified 1 - Present/Identified 1 - Present/Identified 1 - Present/Identified